 We have 20 years’ industrial experience to support you choose the right media for the right finish.

-Whether you have sturdy forgings, 3D printed parts, laser cutting metal parts, or aluminium machining parts, we have the right solution to get the perfect finish for you.
+Whether you have sturdy forgings, 3D printed parts, laser cutting metal parts, or aluminum machining parts, we have the right solution to get the perfect finish for you.

 Inovatec abrasive tumbling medium make strict quality control in every step of manufacturing.

 From raw material that comes into the warehouse, we do sampling and keep records.

 When the product is ready, we measure the media size and shape.
 Make sure the dimension is appropriate.

 Tumbling media wearing and cutting is the key parameters.
 If media wearing is too high or cutting is too low, and out of the range, we may not ship the media to customers.

 Every batch of media is pre-tumbled (self-tumbling) to remove burrs, flashes, and improve surface smoothness.

 Before tumbler media packaging, we do a manual inspection.
 The media that are deformed, oversized, or undersized will be sieved out with the automatic sorting machine.

 Inovatec tumbling abrasive media is not only superior in quality control but also cost-effective.